 There are times when the benefits of robotic process automation (RPA) are such that the technology seems too good to be true: headcount decreases, capacity increases; costs decline dramatically, accuracy spikes upward; quality improves and so does scalability.
 What’s the catch?
 RPA is a new technology – so that’s a catch of sorts, but – if these 5 pitfalls are avoided, the RPA experience should be a very good one.

-5 RPA Deployment Pitfalls
+5 RPA deployment pitfalls

 Is your company seriously considering automating business processes with robotic software technology?
 Has a team been reviewing product vendors and evaluating product features?
 Then it’s time to make sure there’s a preliminary implementation plan in place to guard against the following unforced errors – mistakes that will likely cause disappointment.

-Immature Process Automation Strategy: most of the discussion around adoption of new technology tends to focus on slow acceptors, business and IT resources that cling to old ways of doing things.
+Most of the discussion around adoption of new technology tends to focus on slow acceptors, business and IT resources that cling to old ways of doing things.
 With robotic software the opposite is often true.
 Advantages are so dramatic the transition to automated processes takes place without clearly thinking things through.

 Process automation should be part – perhaps a big part – but still just one element of an overall process optimization strategy.
 Before any process is automated, all processes should be filtered through centralization, standardization and optimization filter.
 This doesn’t mean obvious and/or automation opportunities should be delayed, and it doesn’t mean centralization, standardization and optimization has to come first (in fact, automation savings may have to fund those efforts).
 It does mean automation is directed only at relevant and well qualified business processes.

-Governance: a great strength of automation is accuracy – the configured software never deviates from its algorithms.
+A great strength of automation is accuracy – the configured software never deviates from its algorithms.
 Of course, that is also a great weakness.
 Should any internal or external aspect of a business process change, the software will likely fail to perform.
 In order to avoid automation failures, changes will have to be planned, communicated, tested and made within a strong governance framework.

-New Roles: by automating processes, a company changes the means to an outcome but not the outcome itself (though accuracy, efficiency and costs will improve) – so it’s important the deployment incorporate new roles well beforehand.
+By automating processes, a company changes the means to an outcome but not the outcome itself (though accuracy, efficiency and costs will improve) – so it’s important the deployment incorporate new roles well beforehand.

-Depending upon the size of the deployment, a management slot above the lead position may be needed to implement the rollout across other business units, structure reporting data for senior management and collaborate with IT Dept. management.
+Depending upon the size of the deployment, a management slot above the lead position may be needed to implement the rollout across other business units, structure reporting data for senior management and collaborate with IT department management.

-Experienced BPO providers such as Genpact, Cognizant, Accenture, Xchanging, and TCS have robust service offerings with well integrated capabilities across technology, process optimization, change management, automation technology and labor arbitrage
+Experienced BPO providers such as Genpact, Cognizant, Accenture, Xchanging, and TCS have robust service offerings with well integrated capabilities across technology, process optimization, change management, automation technology, and labor arbitrage.